KaviyaC-11/Personalized_Movie_Recommender/README.md

 https://movie-recommendationmini-project-dcsxtrmnm5eliq5oonglqc.streamlit.app/

-Features
+FEATURES
-Select a movie and get personalized recommendations Interactive Streamlit user interface
+-- Select a movie and get personalized recommendations -- Interactive Streamlit user interface
-Fast, lightweight, and easy to use
+-- Fast, lightweight, and easy to use
-Deployed and shareable via Streamlit Cloud
+-- Deployed and shareable via Streamlit Cloud
-Built with popular Python libraries such as Pandas and NumPy Tech Stack
+-- Built with popular Python libraries such as Pandas and NumPy

+TECH STACK
-Python 3.10+
+-- Python 3.10+
-Pandas / NumPy – Data handling and cosine similarity computation Streamlit – Web application framework
+-- Pandas / NumPy – Data handling and cosine similarity computation -- Streamlit – Web application framework

 How It Works
-The user selects a movie from a dropdown list
+-- The user selects a movie from a dropdown list
-The system computes similarity scores using cosine similarity on movie features The top N most similar movies are displayed as recommendations Example Output
+-- The system computes similarity scores using cosine similarity on movie features -- The top N most similar movies are displayed as recommendations

+Example Output
 If a user selects a movie like "Inception", the system recommends similar movies such as "Interstellar", "The Dark Knight", and others.

 Run Locally